Websoft9Archive/ansible-metabase/docs/README.md

 ## Scope

-The image library provided by Websoft9 has released on the top Cloud Platform and provides Chinese and English documents, which can be easily used by cloud users worldwide.
+The image library provided by Websoft9 has released on the major Cloud Platform and provides Chinese and English documents, which can be easily used by cloud users worldwide.